 HOW TO REGISTER

 A student who would like to register for a Mentored language course, should consult the course listing page for the language: Bosnian-Croatian-Serbian, Hindi, Persian, Swahili, and Turkish.
-The course pages include links to the application and to an online orientation tutorial.
+The course pages include a link to the How to Apply page.
 The application process is designed to help both the student and the program coordinator make sure the course is a good fit for the student’s upcoming semester.
 Students who have questions are encouraged to stop by a drop-in session or make an advising appointment.
 Mentored courses work well for most students.

 Center staff members will provide students who are approved to register with instructions about how to register for the course through the Five College interchange system.
 UMass students will be entered into SPIRE by the Center staff.
 All students sign a learning contract before getting final permission to register.

 A student who has prior experience with the language may need a placement assessment in order to be enrolled in an appropriate course.
 Students with prior experience should submit an application and also contact the program coordinator (Amy Wordelman at firstname.lastname@example.org) to discuss placement needs and course options.